Boil-water advisory

-A boil-water advisory, boil-water notice, boil-water warning, boil-water order, or boil order is a public-health advisory or directive issued by governmental or other health authorities to consumers when a community's drinking water is or could be contaminated by pathogens.
+A boil-water advisory (BWA), boil-water notice, boil-water warning, boil-water order, boil ban, or boil order is a public-health advisory or directive issued by governmental or other health authorities to consumers when a community's drinking water is or could be contaminated by pathogens.

-Under a boil-water advisory (BWA), the Centers for Disease Control and Prevention recommends that water be brought to a rolling boil for one minute before it is consumed in order to kill protozoa, bacteria, and viruses.
+Under a BWA, the Centers for Disease Control and Prevention recommends that water be brought to a rolling boil for one minute before it is consumed in order to kill protozoa, bacteria, and viruses.
 At altitudes above 2000 m, boiling should be extended to 3 minutes, as the lower boiling point at high altitudes requires more time to kill such organisms.
+A boil water advisory usually lasts up to 24-48 hours, but sometimes more.

-BWAs are typically issued when monitoring of water being served to consumers detects E. coli or other microbiological indicators of sewage contamination.
+BWA's are typically issued when monitoring of water being served to consumers detects E. coli or other microbiological indicators of sewage contamination.
 Another reason for a BWA is a failure of distribution system integrity evidenced by a loss of system pressure.
 While loss of pressure does not necessarily mean the water has been contaminated, it does mean that pathogens may be able to enter the piped-water system and thus be carried to consumers.
 In the United States, this has been defined as a drop below 20 psi.